 In software development, architecture design pattern is the matter of structure.
 It is not a finished architecture that can be transformed directly into code.
 Patterns are similar to the case of reliable practices that the developer can use to solve common problems building an application or system.

-In general terms, architecture pattern in the case of development could be described as a reusable solution that could be repetitively applied to the issues that frequently rise within a particular context of development and engineering interactions.
+In general terms, architecture pattern in the case of development could be described as a reusable solution that could be repetitively applied to the issues that frequently arise within a particular context of development and engineering interactions.
 This sort of patterns takes into account various limitations and restrictions including the problems of hardware performance, availability, the environment of use and even particular business goals.

 Among main architecture design patterns we could mention: